 Meg and Mog – Helen Nicoll

-Noddy – Enid Blyton (Noddy, Big Ears)? **updated!**
+Noddy – Enid Blyton (Noddy, Big Ears)

 Oliver Twist – Charles Dickens (Oliver, Nancy, Fagin, the Artful Dodger)